-But what largely has happened is a shift from a diplomatic system-to a court system without implemention of the basic due proc-
+But what largely has happened is a shift from a diplomatic system-to a court system without implemention of the basic due process guarantees that would be in a court system.
 So, as a result, there are some major problems, for instance, in conflict of interest, where on the Helms-Burton on the Cuba embargo panel, a panelist appointed was Arthur Dunkel, who at that time was on the board of Nestle's Cuba, so would have been an interested party in the case, and was chairing the International Chamber of Commerce Committee, leading the campaign against the very law he was supposed to judge.
 The conflict of interest rules are voluntary and it is self disclosure.
 That is a problem.